Long s: Abandonment by printers and type founders

 The long s disappeared from new typefaces rapidly in the mid-1790s, and most printers who could afford to do so had discarded older typefaces by the early years of the 19th century.
-Pioneer of type design John Bell (1746–1831), who started the British Letter Foundry in 1788, commissioned the William Caslon Company to produce a new modern typeface for him and is often "credited with the demise of the long s".
+Pioneer of type design John Bell (1746–1831), who started the British Letter Foundry in 1788, is often "credited with the demise of the long s".
+Paul W. Nash concluded that the change mostly happened very fast in 1800, and believes that this was triggered by the Seditious Societies Act.
+To discourage subversive publications, this required printing to name the identity of the printer, and so in Nash's view gave printers an incentive to make their work look more modern.

 Unlike the 1755 edition, which uses the long s throughout, the 1808 edition of the Printer's Grammar describes the transition away from the use of the long s among type founders and printers in its list of available sorts:

 An individual instance of an important work using s instead of the long s occurred in 1749, with Joseph Ames's Typographical Antiquities, about printing in England 1471–1600, but "the general abolition of long s began with John Bell's British Theatre (1791)".

-In Spain, the change was mainly accomplished between the years 1760 and 1766; for example, the multivolume España Sagrada made the switch with volume 16 (1762).
-In France, the change occurred between 1782 and 1793.
+In Spain, the change was accomplished mainly between the years 1760 and 1766; for example, the multivolume España Sagrada made the switch with volume 16 (1762).
+In France, the change occurred between 1782 and 1793: François Didot designed Didone to be used substantially without long s.
+The change happened in Italy at about the same time: Giambattista Bodoni also designed his Bodoni typeface without long s.
 Printers in the United States stopped using the long s between 1795 and 1810: for example, acts of Congress were published with the long s throughout 1803, switching to the short s in 1804.
 In the US, a late use of the long s was in Low's Encyclopaedia, which was published between 1805 and 1811.
-Its reprint in 1816 was one of the last such uses recorded in America.
+Its reprint in 1816 was one of the last such uses recorded in the US.
 The most recent recorded use of the long s typeset among English printed Bibles can be found in the Lunenburg, Massachusetts, 1826 printing by W. Greenough and Son.
 The same typeset was used for the 1826 printed later by W. Greenough and Son, and the statutes of the United Kingdom's colony Nova Scotia also used the long s as late as 1816.
 Some examples of the use of the long and short s among specific well-known typefaces and publications in the UK include the following: